gkaissis/PriMIA/docs/CLI_Docs.md

 - Config.ini documentation

-- find_config_federated.py: Random hyperam search for the whole federation
+- find_config_federated.py: Random hyperam search for the whole federation (if you are the training coordinator)
     -TODO: hyperparam.ini

+- find_config.py: Optuna-based hyperparam search for the local worker (If you are on a local worker)

 - inference.py: Entrypoint for performing inference (encrypted or plain text) TODO: remove option for class_report
     - Virtual or Grid